Gerry Anderson: Supermarionation

-During the production of The Adventures of Twizzle, Anderson started an affair with secretary Sylvia Thamm.
-Following his divorce from his first wife, Anderson married Thamm in November 1960.

 AP Films' third series was the children's western fantasy-adventure series Four Feather Falls (1959–60).
 Provis left the partnership, but the company retained the name AP Films for several more years.
 Four Feather Falls was the first Anderson series to use an early version of the so-called Supermarionation process, though this term had yet to be used.

 Despite APF's success with Four Feather Falls, Granada did not commission another series from them, so Anderson took up the offer to direct a film for Anglo-Amalgamated Studios.
 Crossroads to Crime was a low-budget B-grade crime thriller, and although Anderson hoped that its success might enable him to move into mainstream film-making, it failed at the box office.

 By this time, APF was in financial trouble and the company was struggling to find a buyer for their new puppet series.
 They were rescued by a fortuitous meeting with Lew Grade, the Associated Television (ATV) boss who offered to buy the show.
 This began a long friendship and a very successful professional association between the two men.

-The new series, Supercar, (1960–61) was developed by Gerry and Sylvia Anderson and Reg Hill based on a story written by Sylvia Anderson and marked several important advances for APF.
-Sylvia took on a larger role and became a partner in the company.
+The new series, Supercar, (1960–61) was developed by Anderson, Hill and Sylvia Thamm and marked several important advances for APF.
+Thamm, whom Anderson married in 1960, took on a larger role and became a partner in the company.
 The series was also the official debut of Supermarionation, the electronic system that made the marionettes more lifelike and convincing on screen.
 The system used the audio signal from pre-recorded tapes of the actors' voices to trigger solenoids installed in the heads of the puppets, making their lips move in synchronisation with the voices of the actors, and actresses.